khakhalin/notes/00_queue_to_do.md

 * collections - or whatever is this common module ppl often use with prepackaged datastructures
 * Lint (pylint) - what is it and why?
 It seems that it can catch errors, type mismatches etc.
 * Fun explanation of momentum in ANN convergence: https://distill.pub/2017/momentum/
+* On design patterns and whether they failed: https://www.deconstructconf.com/2017/brian-marick-patterns-failed-why-should-we-care
 * Keras checkpoints
 * Python collections: deque, Counter, defaultdict etc.
 * Python closures, why they are a thing, what's dangerous about them, and how to use them